All Episodes

 I need movement.

-Well, I think the slowdown has been a lot a little bit longer than that.
+Well, I think the program's been a little bit longer than that.

-Um, in particular, in in pursuit of your next Nobel Prize in the field of economics, you might want to do some more research on this.
+In particular, in pursuit of your next Nobel Prize in the field of economics, you might want to do some more research on this.

-I think I think the I think the recession has been full bloom since Jonathan Edison started in the public.
+I think a recession has been in full bloom since Jonathan Ed started into politics.

-I he what he's if you're having trouble hearing, ladies and gentlemen, because he's not a cell phone with a uh uh not the best connection, uh, is he says that the slow activity for trial lawyers is the greatest indication of uh economic slowdown and recession, because there's not enough activity out there for the ambulance chasers to chase and find, which means that he and he says I should I should apply this theory to my application Nobel Prize for economics next year.
+If you're having trouble hearing, ladies and gentlemen, because he's on a cell phone with not the best connection, he says that slow activity for trial lawyers is the greatest indication of economic slowdown and recession because there's not enough activity out there for the ambulance chasers to chase and find, which means that I should apply this theory to my application, Nobel Prize for Economics next year.

 Hi.